San Francisco International Airport: Airside connectors

-Harvey Milk Terminal 1
+Terminal 1

-Formerly known as the "South Terminal", Harvey Milk Terminal 1 is composed of Boarding Area B, which currently has 18 gates (gates B6-B9, B12-B14, B17, B18, and B19-B27).
-Prior to June 23, 2020, Boarding Area C was also considered part of Terminal 1.
-A third boarding area, Rotunda A, was demolished in early 2006, as its functions had been taken over by the new International Terminal.
+Formerly known as the "South Terminal", Harvey Milk Terminal 1 is composed of Boarding Area B, which currently has 26 gates (gates B2-B27) and Boarding Area C, which has 11 gates (gates C1-C11).
+A third boarding area, Rotunda A, was demolished in early 2007, as its functions had been taken over by the new International Terminal.